JUNZHU-SEIS/Match_Locate_Py/readme.md

 1. The `template` folder saves the template waveform in the format of hdf5 and the images of the waveform when `--plot=1`
 2. The `experiments` folder logs the results and the configurations of every experiment.
 Its subfolders ared named in the format of `YYYYMMDDTHHMMSS` (i.e., the local time when you run the command).
 In each subfolder, two sub-subfolders exist: `catalog` and `pdf` save the detections and images, respectively

-If this is not your first time to run the code, I suggest you cancel the process of marking templates by commenting the 236th line in [`GPU_MATCH_LOCATE.py`](./GPU_MATCH_LOCATE.py).
+If this is not your first time to run the code, you can avoid repeatedly marking templates by commenting the 236th line in [`GPU_MATCH_LOCATE.py`](./GPU_MATCH_LOCATE.py).

 Prerequisite:
 * Nvidia-GPU